LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

    :end-before: _rajaomp_atomic_histogram_end
    :language: C++

-Each slot in the 'bins' array is incremented by one when a value associated with that slot is encountered.
-Note that the ``RAJA::atomicAdd`` operation uses an OpenMP atomic policy, which is compatible with the OpenMP loop execution policy.
+One is added to a slot in the 'bins' array when a value associated with that slot is encountered.
+Note that the ``RAJA::atomicAdd`` operation uses an OpenMP atomic policy, which is compatible with the OpenMP kernel execution policy.

 The CUDA and HIP versions are similar: